 A Better Sales Hiring Process Begins with a Better Salesperson Job Description

 Before you can recruit, hire, onboard, and train a superior salesperson, you’ll need to clearly define that salesperson’s role.
 If your company has been “winging it” and going with the “I know a good fit when I see it” strategy, you will want to do a thorough needs assessment or a “gap analysis” before hiring.
-If have a job description and it is up-to-date, be sure to review it before each hiring cycle to see if it needs tweaked to account for differences between the position to be filled and past hires.
+If you have a job description and it is up-to-date, be sure to review it before each hiring cycle to see if it needs to be tweaked to account for differences between the position to be filled and past hires.
 It is very important to determine what you desire before you start looking.
-Too often you find someone that appears to be a good fit, but if you haven’t build an up-to-date job description, how do you what a good fit looks like?
+Too often, you find someone who appears to be a good fit, but if you haven’t built an up-to-date job description, how do you know what a good fit looks like?

 Words of warning: When replacing a top sales performer, avoid setting position requirements based on traits similar to the departed sales superstar.
 Instead, consider if your current or future needs call for a different skill set to take you to even higher achievement – eventually.
 Also, avoid basing your position requirements on traits or qualifications your prior salesperson lacked.
 In other words, whether your departing salesperson was particularly good or bad, keep your new position description focused on what you want moving forward.

 To craft a better salesperson job description, include:

 - Information highlighting your company’s unique sales team culture, working environment, and other key organizational attributes.
 (NOTE: While this might not be required for a strictly internal job description, it will be helpful when the description is adapted to a sales position advertisement.)

 - Where the position fits in the organizational structure (including reporting relationships)

 - Required qualifications, skills, capabilities, and success traits

 - Sales compensation components including salary (and salary mix of fixed and/or variable pay), benefits, commission structure, and other perks